There is apparently a “home cost crisis,” and a new fintech company called Mesa is looking to solve that.

 Ultimately, mortgage lenders don’t love the idea of homeowners paying the mortgage with a credit card, and for good reason.

-So it’s possible Mesa will cut a check or send an ACH if you use their credit card to pay your loan servicer, to ensure payment is accepted.
+I thought Mesa would cut a check or send an ACH if you used their credit card to pay your loan servicer, to ensure payment is accepted.
+But this is not so.

 The Mesa Homeowners Network